 13. Pyrocalm Control

 Pyrocalm Control is the newest PPI containing omeprazole.
 Each Pyrocalm Control tablet contains 20mg of omeprazole.
-Pyrocalm Control is mainly available from online pharmacies, for example, Lloyds Pharmacy.
-Pack of 14 tablet costs £10.99 (prices taken August 2020).
+Pyrocalm Control is mainly available from online pharmacies, Lloyds Pharmacy.
+Pack of 14 tablets costs £10.99 (prices taken August 2020).

 14. Pantoloc Control (Pantoprazole)